 About AdMob Mediation

-AdMob Mediation is a feature that lets you serve ads to your apps from multiple sources, including the AdMob network, the AdMob eCPM Floor Beta, third-party ad networks, and house ad campaigns.
+AdMob Mediation is a feature that lets you serve ads to your apps from multiple sources, including the AdMob Network, third-party ad networks, and house ad campaigns.
 AdMob Mediation helps maximize your fill rate and increase your monetization by sending ad requests to multiple networks to ensure you find the best available network to serve ads.

 There are two types of mediation you can use, independently or simultaneously, in AdMob: